The most general four-derivative Unitary String Effective Action with Torsion and Stringy-Running-Vacuum-Model Inflation: Old ideas from a modern perspective: Parity-Odd Quadratic Curvature Invariants in 4D

 In the context of our study of quadratic generalized curvature invariants, it is worth making a short comment about parity-odd quadratic invariants.
-These are invariants that involve two generalized curvature tensors and the Levi-Civita tensor.
-Thus, their existence, number and explicit form are strongly dependent on the number of spacetime dimensions.
-It is trivial to see, for example, that such invariants do not exist in any odd number of dimensions, since the number of indices in those is odd and a scalar cannot be formed.
-In even number of dimensions, such invariants exist up until $D=8$, because that is the maximum number of free indices two generalized curvature tensors have.
-Therefore, the absence of such invariants in $10D$ Heterotic string action should not be a surprise, since they simply do not exist.
-In $D=4$, the number of parity-odd invariants is four \cite{Baekler:2011jt}:
+These are invariants that involve two generalized curvature tensors and the Levi--Civita tensor.
+Thus, their existence, number, and explicit form are strongly dependent on the number of spacetime dimensions.
+It is trivial to see, for~example, that such invariants do not exist in any odd number of dimensions since the number of indices in those is odd and a scalar cannot be formed.
+In~an even number of dimensions, such invariants exist up until $D=8$ because~this is the maximum number of free indices that two generalized curvature tensors may have.
+Therefore, the~absence of such invariants in $10D$ heterotic string action should not be a surprise, since they simply do not exist.
+In~$D=4$, the~number of parity-odd invariants is four~\cite{Baekler:2011jt}:

-where we have assumed a general torsion.
-Note that $\bar{G}^-_8$ is the topological Pontryagin term, a total derivative.
-If we specify our torsion to be the totally antisymmetric tensor $\mathcal{H}_{\mu \nu \lambda}$, which also satisfies the Bianchi identity $\nabla_{[\rho} \mathcal{H}_{\mu \nu \lambda]} = 0$, these four parity-odd quadratic invariants are evaluated to be (modulo total derivative terms)
+where we assume a general torsion.
+Note that $\bar{G}^-_8$ is the topological Pontryagin term, a~total derivative.
+If~we specify our torsion to be the totally antisymmetric tensor $\mathcal{H}_{\mu \nu \lambda}$, which also satisfies the Bianchi identity $\nabla_{[\rho} \mathcal{H}_{\mu \nu \lambda]} = 0$, these four parity-odd quadratic invariants are evaluated to be modulo total derivative terms as follows:

-Therefore, we find that all of these invariants either collapse to the torsionless Pontryagin term or vanish, which shows that there are no terms that the effective string action (at order $\mathcal{O}(\alpha^\prime)$) does not account for due to its original formulation being in higher dimensions.
+Therefore, we find that all of these invariants either collapse to the torsionless Pontryagin term or vanish, which shows that there are no terms that the effective string action (at order $\mathcal{O}(\alpha^\prime)$) does not account for due to its original formulation being in higher~dimensions.